Pregnant Sask. MLA aims to change political areana

-Regina Douglas Park MLA Nicole Sarauer has the distinction of being Saskatchewan’s second female Opposition Leader, and now she is the province’s first pregnant sitting MLA.
+Regina Douglas Park MLA Nicole Sarauer has the distinction of being Saskatchewan’s second female Opposition Leader, and now she is the province’s second pregnant sitting MLA.

 Sarauer announced her pregnancy through social media Thursday night.
 She and her husband welcome the new addition to their family in July.

 “The timing worked for us and our family so we got lucky and are very happy that this is happening for us,” Sarauer said.